manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-configure-network-env/intro-configure-network/intro-configure-network.md

 ## About listener configuration

 After installing Oracle Database, you have a fully functional database with a client/server network environment. *Oracle Net* is a software layer that resides on the client and the database.
-It establishes and maintains the connection between client applications and the database over a network, and exchanges messages between them using industry standard protocols.
+It establishes and maintains the connection between client applications and the database over a network.

-To view a list of all supported protocols, see [Learn more] (?lab=intro-configure-network#LearnMore).
+> **Note**: Oracle Database connections use Oracle propriety SQLNet protocol that runs over industry standard TCP/IP.
+To view a list of all supported protocols, see [Learn more] (?lab=intro-configure-network#Learnmore).

 ![Client/server application connection](./../intro-configure-network/images/client-server-application-connection.png " ") **Figure: Client/server application connection**